Suresh170411/Adobe_Assignment/README.md

 ## Features

-- User can signUp using the valid credentials
+- User can signUp using the valid credentials.
 - User can able to login using the valid credentials which is authorized by the spring security JWT token.
 - User can able to perform logOut as well.
 - User can post and like.
 - User can able to perform like and unlike functionality.
 - User can find top 5 post and top 5 active users as well.
+- User can able to perform all the CRUD operations.